nrfconnect/sdk-nrf/doc/nrf/ug_dev_model.rst

    The |NCS| repository structure

 The figure above depicts the |NCS| repository structure.
-A central concept with this repository structure is that each revision (in Git terms) of the `fw-nrfconnect-nrf`_ repository completely determines the revisions of all other repositories (i.e. the west projects).
+A central concept with this repository structure is that each revision (in Git terms) of the `sdk-nrf`_ repository completely determines the revisions of all other repositories (i.e. the west projects).
 This means that the linear Git history of this manifest repository also determines the history of the repository set in its entirety, thanks to the :file:`west.yml` `west manifest file`_ being part of the manifest repository.
 West reads the contents of the manifest file to find out which revisions of the project repositories are to be checked out every time ``west update`` is run.
 In this way, you can decide to work with a specific |NCS| release either by initializing a new west installation at a particular tag or by checking out the corresponding tag for a release in an existing installation and then updating your project repositories to the corresponding state with ``west update``.
-Alternatively, you can work with the latest state of development by using the master branch of the `fw-nrfconnect-nrf`_ repository, updating it with Git regularly and using ``west update`` to update the project repositories every time the manifest repository changes.
+Alternatively, you can work with the latest state of development by using the master branch of the `sdk-nrf`_ repository, updating it with Git regularly and using ``west update`` to update the project repositories every time the manifest repository changes.
 More information about manifests can be found in the :ref:`west manifest section <zephyr:west-manifests>` of the Zephyr documentation.

 Revisions